-CodeQL is a white-box source code auditing tool that organizes code and metadata in a very novel way, allowing researchers to “search the code like a database” and discover security issues within it.
-Github acquired Semmel, the company that developed CodeQL last year, and jointly established Github Security Lab.
-Semmel previously launched LGTM, a source code analysis platform for the open source community and enterprises.
-This platform can automatically discover and warn of security issues in open source software on Github.
-At the same time, like CodeQL, it remains free to the open source community and developers.
+CodeQL is a white-box source code audit tool that organizes code and metadata in a very novel way, enabling researchers to “retrieve code like querying a database” and discover security issues in it.
+Last year, Github acquired Semmel, the company that developed CodeQL, and jointly established Github Security Lab.
+Semmel previously launched LGTM, a source code analysis platform for open source communities and enterprises.
+Security concerns, meanwhile, remain free to the open source community and developers like CodeQL.

-This article will start from the basic knowledge of CodeQL, follow the interactive experience course [^ course] published by Github Security Lab, and lead readers to understand the practical application of CodeQL in code auditing - multiple security issues were found in a specific version of the uboot source code, 9 CVE vulnerabilities were located through a CodeQL query statement.
+This article will start from the basics of CodeQL, follow the interactive experience course 1 released by Github Security Lab, and lead readers to understand the practical application of CodeQL in code auditing - multiple security issues are found in a specific version of uboot source code, Nine CVE vulnerabilities were located through a CodeQL query statement.

 How CodeQL works

-The query of CodeQL needs to be built on the basis of a database, which is obtained after analyzing and extracting the source code through the Extractor module.
-After the database is established, we can use CodeQL to explore the source code and concurrency some known problems in modern code.
+The query of CodeQL needs to be based on a database, which is obtained by analyzing and extracting the source code through the Extractor module.
+After the database is established, we can use CodeQL to explore the source code and find some known problems in the code.

 For compiled languages, CodeQL will “simulate” the compilation process when building a database.
-When compiling toolchains such as make call compilers such as gcc, they will call the extractor module with the same compilation parameters instead, collecting all relevant information about the source code, such as AST abstract syntax trees, function variable types, preprocessor operations, etc. For interpreted languages, since there is no compiler, CodeQL will obtain similar information by tracking execution.
+When a compilation toolchain such as make calls a compiler such as gcc, it will replace it with the same compilation parameters and call the extractor module to collect all relevant information about the source code, such as AST abstract syntax tree, function variable types, preprocessor operations, and more.
+For interpreted languages, because there is no compiler, CodeQL will obtain similar information by tracking execution.

-After running the analysis [^ cdb] on the codebase using the CodeQL CLI, we get a “snapshot database” [^ sdb] (Snapshot Database), which stores the hierarchical representation of the codebase at a specific point in time (when the database is created), Including AST syntax tree, CFG control flow relationship and DFG data flow relationship.
-In this database, every element of the code, such as function definition (Function), function call (FunctionCall), macro call (MacroInvocation) is an entity that can be retrieved.
-On these bases, we write CodeQL statements to analyze the code.
+After using the CodeQL CLI to run analysis 4 on the code warehouse, we get a “snapshot database” 5 (Snapshot Database), which stores the hierarchy of the code warehouse at a specific point in time (when the database is created) Representation, including AST syntax tree, CFG control flow relationship and DFG data flow relationship.
+In this database, each element in the code, such as function definition (Function), function call (FunctionCall), macro call (MacroInvocation) is an entity that can be retrieved.
+On these basis, we write CodeQL statement to analyze the code.

-The installation of the CodeQL environment will not be repeated here.
-It is explained in detail in the official tutorial [^ tutorial] and the course content involved in this article [^ course].
+The installation of the CodeQL environment will not be described here.
+It is detailed in the official tutorial 6 and the course content 1 involved in this article.
 After importing the database in VSCode, we can start writing the first CodeQL statement.

-Let’s take the byte order conversion function as an example to find the definitions of ntohs, ntohl, and ntohll in the uboot codebase.
+Let’s take the byte order conversion function as an example to find the definitions of ntohs, ntohl, and ntohll in the uboot code library.